balancer/docs/docs/reference/contracts/rate-providers.md

 Rate product = (0.3 * 1.01) * (0.5 * 1) * (0.2 * 1.05) = 1.013

-As part of the calculation of the rateProduct, the rate providers of the pool tokens are queried for their rates [here](https://github.com/balancer/balancer-v2-monorepo/blob/cbce7d63479dafb4f4ea9ad8cb2dbdbb26edae50/pkg/pool-weighted/contracts/WeightedPoolProtocolFees.sol#L304).
+As part of the calculation of the rateProduct, the `rateProvider` of the pool tokens are queried for their rates [here](https://github.com/balancer/balancer-v2-monorepo/blob/cbce7d63479dafb4f4ea9ad8cb2dbdbb26edae50/pkg/pool-weighted/contracts/WeightedPoolProtocolFees.sol#L304).
 This occurs in the following code snippet:

 ```
 /**
-     * @notice Returns the contribution to the total rate product from a token with the given weight and rate provider.
+     * @notice Returns the contribution to the total rate product from a token with the given weight and rate Provider.
      */
     function _getRateFactor(uint256 normalizedWeight, IRateProvider provider) internal view returns (uint256) {
         return provider == IRateProvider(0) ?
 FixedPoint.ONE : provider.getRate().powDown(normalizedWeight);